 Santa’s making a list, he’s checking it twice, to see if you’ve been naughty or nice…but he’s not bringing you a check to pay for this very expensive time of year.

-When it comes to deciding whether to skimp and save versus taking out a holiday loan and pay the money back later, that decision is ultimately yours to make.
+When it comes to deciding whether to skimp and save versus taking out a loan for the holidays and pay the money back later, that decision is ultimately yours to make.
 Only you know how much self control you have when it comes to spending, paying on time, and avoiding the dreaded interest Grinch.

 Let’s face it.
-Times are tough and every year fewer employers are handing out generous Christmas bonuses, so we can understand how tempting it might be for a parent to consider taking out a personal loan to give their family the holiday dinner, presents, and decorations they’ve always dreamed of.
-And everyone knows that taking out a personal holiday loan for things we don’t necessarily need can be risky.
+Times are tough and every year fewer employers are handing out generous Christmas bonuses, so we can understand how tempting it might be for a parent to consider taking out a personal loan for Christmas to give their family the holiday dinner, presents, and decorations they’ve always dreamed of.
+And everyone knows that taking out a personal loan for the holidays for things we don’t necessarily need can be risky.
 So here are some questions to ask yourself before asking Santa for an unsecured personal loan:

 1. Will I be able to pay off the loan before next Christmas?